Trail is a great place to live, work, play and raise a family.

 Tips for Growing Food Locally

 Home grown fruit and vegetables offer many benefits.
 Local studies show produce may contain metals from soil and dust, with some veggies more likely to have higher levels.
+Homeowners can receive soil testing, exterior paint testing for lead, and, where needed, soil management for their yard.
+Vegetable gardens are prioritized for soil testing and soil management.

 soil test icon